 Are free AI tools safe for confidential data?

 Often not.
 Free consumer tools may use your inputs to improve their models — fine for low-stakes drafting, risky for anything confidential.
-Match the tool to the data's sensitivity, and use business-grade tools with stronger protections for customer or financial information.
+Match the tool to the data's sensitivity, and use business-grade tools with explicit protections for customer or financial information.

 How do I use AI without exposing my business data?